 Make sure that where you’re buying from has all those government papers even when you’re only buying cheap stuff like a K-pop album or poster.
 Despite the lower price of some sellers who don’t have those papers, you still risk a lot when buying from them because they could have problems anytime when caught.
 Many government agencies are now strict in implementing regulations on imported items and what better (and less risky) way to get your items than via those shops who pay their import duties and taxes to the government.
 Korean Cravings is one of the very few K-Pop online shops that are OMB-registered.

 ✔ Great Customer Service

 This can be tricky.
-Well actually everything in my checklist is tricky.
-For the customer service, it’s really important that they are reactive to the needs of the customers.
+Well, actually everything in my checklist is tricky.
+For customer service, it’s essential that they are reactive to the needs of the customers.
 However, in some cases, I see that overreaction to a potential sale seems very dangerous too.
-If a seller is very excited on a sale, he/she might only be in it for the money or he/she might be a bogus seller.
+If a seller is very excited about a sale, he/she might only be in it for the money, or he/she might be a bogus seller.
 I recommend someone who is just relaxed when answering your questions, and polite, of course.

 ✔ Return and Exchange Policy

 This is very basic.
 In fact, each online shop or seller, whether or not he/she is registered to the DTI/Biz Bureau/BIR or just a stay-at-home mom reselling cosmetics for extra income, having a return or exchange policy is a must.
 Before completing a purchase, make sure that you check if the seller has it, or if you’re just buying from a friend, make sure that you ask him or her what the return policy is because you might receive a damaged item unexpectedly.
 Even if it’s the supplier’s or manufacturer’s fault, the seller must have expenses or also a return term with his or her supplier.
 Oddly enough, some sellers don’t accept return or exchange.
 You already know what to do.